 Both of my moms work busy schedules, so sometimes other people might pick me up from school.
 These might include my mom’s new girlfriend or my friend’s family.
 Please don’t call my mom’s girlfriend my mom, and don’t ask if my friend’s dad or brother is my dad.
 I was born with a donor, so I don’t have a dad at all.
 If you don’t know who someone is, just ask!
 I won’t mind, and it’s better to avoid confusion before it happens.

 It might go without saying, but both of my moms are, in fact, my moms.
 They’re both equally my legal guardians.
-The one who didn’t give birth to me adopted me when I was a baby.
 So they can both sign permission slips, call me in sick, go to parent-teacher conferences, etc. My sister and I live with both of them and split our time between their houses.
 If you have any questions, feel free to ask me, my mom, or my mom.

-Jacob Kronenberg was raised by not one but two fabulous Solo Moms.
-When he’s not working toward his chemical engineering degree, he enjoys cooking, learning languages, and spending time with his family and friends.
+Dr. Jacob Kronenberg was raised by not one but two fabulous Solo Moms.
+He enjoys cooking, learning languages, and spending time with his family and friends.

 Please feel free to contact us with any comments or questions.